jmcglone/jmcglone.github.io/_posts/2020-01-06-reference-conversion-to-csv.md

 title: References exporting guide from Mendeley to Ms Excel !
 date: 2020-01-06
 Description: This post describes a step by step method to export Mendeley references into a csv file for use in Ms Excel.
-tag: writing research csv bibliography
+tag: writing research latex bibliography
 ---

 If I may quote **Therese Fowler** "Some rules are nothing but old habits but old habits that people are afraid to change".